Skip to content

 William Khan, an organizational psychologist, claims that employee engagement is all about expression in one’s role.
 Emotional, intellectual, physical, and social expression are all vital parts of this definition.
 We engage in environments that engage with us in return.
 Psychological safety and modeled and rewarded vulnerability enable us to express ourselves freely at work because they create the inclusive environments we crave.

-Oxygen for the Agile Movement
+Oxygen for the agile movement

 Agile promises fast, frictionless, scalable solutions.
 So what’s preventing you from reaping its rewards?
 The first value of the Agile Manifesto is “individuals and interactions over processes and tools.”
 And yet so many teams seem to throw that value out the window before they even start.
 Agile processes and tools provide support, but the core of the agile approach isn’t the scrum or the sprint.
 It’s how the team interacts that ultimately determines success, which is determined by psychological safety.